Boron Can Help with Arthritis

 Borax helps treat arthritic conditions by reducing inflammation and pain while also increasing flexibility.
 One study found that patients treated with borax were able to walk faster than those treated without it.

-Borax can be used as a solution for arthritis in many ways.
-Borax is most commonly consumed orally, but it also helps with arthritis when applied topically or inserted into the body via enema.
+Borax is most commonly consumed orally, but it also helps with arthritis when applied topically or inserted into the body via an enema.

-The oral form of borax treatment would require you to drink two teaspoons of borax dissolved in water daily and follow up by consuming half an apple mixed with cinnamon powder every day until your symptoms are relieved.
-You will want to reduce intake gradually during this period if more than one month passes without relief so that your kidneys don’t have too much work on their hands while they’re trying to flush out all the sodium from the borax supplements!
+One oral form of borax treatment require the patient to drink two teaspoons of borax dissolved in water daily, followed by consuming half an apple mixed with cinnamon powder every day until symptoms are relieved.
+Patients are advised to reduce intake gradually during this period if more than one month passes without relief so that the kidneys don’t have too much work to do while they try to flush out the sodium from borax supplements!

 How long will it take for Borax to bring relief for Arthritis?

 The length of time that it takes for borax to bring relief varies from person to person.
-You may experience a reduction in symptoms as soon as the following day, but others might find their pain persists or worsens even after weeks on this treatment.
+Some will experience a reduction in symptoms as soon as the following day, but others might find pain persists or worsens even after weeks on this treatment.

-If your arthritis is caused by another underlying condition like chronic inflammation or auto-immune disease, you will need to look into treating those before trying borax supplements and enemas because they have not been found effective against these conditions alone.
-Also, if you are pregnant then using Borax orally should be avoided at all costs!
+If arthritis is caused by another underlying condition like chronic inflammation or auto-immune disease, it is advisable to look into treat those before trying borax supplements and enemas because they have not been found effective against these conditions alone.
+Also, if someone is pregnant, then using Borax orally should be avoided.

-Borax is a naturally occurring substance and it’s important to your health.
-Boron helps with the absorption of calcium, which in turn plays an important role in helping the body maintain healthy bones.
+Borax is a naturally occurring substance, a trace mineral and micronutrient.
+It helps with the absorption of calcium, which in turn plays an important role in helping the body maintain healthy bones.
 It also assists with inflammation symptoms caused by arthritis and other inflammatory diseases as well as preventing osteoporosis.